CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/translations.md

 No. Just do your best!
 Community members will help polish translations through collaborative review.

 **"Can I translate into other languages not listed?"**
 Yes, absolutely!
-Open an issue requesting a new language folder, and we’ll quickly create it.
+Open an issue requesting a new language folder, and we'll quickly create it.

 ---